vincentliu98/Cell-Society/README.md

 * Low Priority
     * After switching the model, the num tick doesn't update immediately.
 It updates back to 0 only when the simulation starts.
     * When error occurs in loading XML, the same error message occurs twice in the same window.
+    * The error message displayed when a non-xml file is loaded is cryptic.

 ##### Extra credit:
 N/A